DataDog/dd-sdk-reactnative/README.md

 yarn add @datadog/mobile-react-native
 ```

-**Note**: Versions `1.0.0-rc5` and above require having `compileSdkVersion = 31` in your app setup for Android, and this requirement also implies
- that Build Tools version 31+, Android Gradle Plugin 7+ and Gradle 7+ should be used.
-You can modify the versions used by changing the values in the `buildscript.ext` block of your app's top-level `build.gradle` file.
-Having React Native version `0.67+` is also recommended.
+Versions `1.0.0-rc5` and higher require you to have `compileSdkVersion = 31` in the Android application setup, which implies that you should use Build Tools version 31, Android Gradle Plugin version 7, and Gradle version 7 or higher.
+To modify the versions, change the values in the `buildscript.ext` block of your application's top-level `build.gradle` file.
+Datadog recommends using React Native version 0.67 or higher.

 ### Specify application details in the UI